ilichkaya/laravel-restify/docs-v2/content/en/search/advanced-filters.md

 ```
 ### Advanced filter value

-The third argument of the `filter` method is the raw value send by the frontend.
-Sometimes it might be an array, so you have to get the value using array access:
+The third argument of the `filter` method is the raw value sent by the Frontend.
+Sometimes it might be an array, so you have to get the value by using the array's access:

 ```php
 $value['activation']['active']
 ```

-To avoid this, there is an `input` method defined into the parent class, so you can use:
+To avoid this, there is an `input` method defined into the parent class.
+In that manner, you can use:

 ```php
  public function filter(RestifyRequest $request, Relation|Builder $query, $value)